Nodal Lengths in Shrinking Domains for Random Eigenfunctions on $\mathbb{S}^2$

-More surprisingly, it was shown that asymptotically the local and global nodal lengths are fully correlated.
-This result entails also that, up to a scaling factor, the same limiting nonGaussian distribution holds in both cases. \\\\ In this paper, we investigate the behavior of the nodal length for random spherical harmonics evaluated in a shrinking ball on the sphere.
+In this paper, we investigate the behavior of the nodal length for random spherical harmonics evaluated in a shrinking ball on the sphere.
 Without loss of generality, we consider spherical caps centered in the North Pole $N$.
-We prove that the nodal length is still dominated by a single term, corresponding to the fourth chaotic projection; moreover, this term can be written as a local form of the sample trispectrum, and its asymptotic variance is logarithmic (i.e., $O(r_\ell^2 \log(r_\ell \ell ))$).
-Contrary to the case of the torus, however, full correlation does not hold between nodal and global statistics. ``Berry's cancellation" phenomenon takes place in this framework as well, and indeed the first and second order chaotic components are still of lower order with respect to the leading term, although not identically equal to zero as in the full spherical case.\\\\ Here and in the rest of the paper we will always denote with $B_{r_{\ell}} \subset \mathbb{S}^2$ a shrinking spherical cap of radius $r_{\ell}$ centered in $N$ such that
+We prove that the nodal length is still dominated by a single term, corresponding to the fourth chaotic projection; moreover, this term can be written as a local form of the sample trispectrum, and its asymptotic variance is logarithmic (e.g., $O(r_\ell^2 \log(r_\ell \ell ))$).
+Contrary to the case of the torus, however, full correlation does not hold between nodal and global statistics. ``Berry's cancellation" phenomenon takes place in this framework as well, and indeed the first and second order chaotic components are still of lower order with respect to the leading term, although not identically equal to zero as in the full spherical case.\\\\ Here and in the rest of the paper we will always denote with $B_{r_{\ell}} \subset {S}^2$ a shrinking spherical cap of radius $r_{\ell}$, with $r_\ell \rightarrow 0$, as $\ell \rightarrow \infty$, centered in $N$ such that

 as $\ell \rightarrow \infty$ (meaning that the support is not shrinking too rapidly).
+Indeed, the average length on the disc of radius $r_\ell$ is $r_\ell^2 \ell <r_\ell \ell$; hence, if condition (\ref{cond su r}) is not satisfied, we cannot expect any asymptotic result to observe.
 We denote the nodal length in these domains by